anjiro/statipy/Readme.md

 ##Features

-Like many other static site generators, Statipy uses [Jinja2](http://jinja.pocoo.org/) templates.
+Like many other static site generators, Statipy uses [Jinja2](http://jinja.pocoo.org/) templates to render Markdown content.
 However, the main features that differentiate Statipy are:

 - Mirrored site layout: set up your site in `content/` as you want it, and Statipy will copy the same structure into your site's `output/`